-- Paralysis on the right side of the body

 - Speech or language problems

 - Slow, cautious behavior

 - Memory problems

 Brain Stem Stroke

 The brain stem is the area of the brain that controls all of our involuntary functions that keep us alive such as breathing rate, blood pressure and heartbeat.
 The brain stem also controls abilities such as eye movements, hearing, speech and swallowing.
 A person generally cannot speak or move below the neck.